codingcatgirl/choo/docs/transit/models.rst

     Although a :py:class:`Ride` is iterable, most of the time not all stops of the rides are known and the list of known stations can change.
 This makes the use of integer indices impossible.
 To avoid this problem, dynamic indices are used for a :py:class:`Ride`.

     If you iterate over a :py:class:`Ride` each item you get is ``None`` or a :py:class:`TimeAndPlace` object.
 Each item that is ``None`` stands for n missing stations.
-It can also mean that there the :py:class:`TimeAndPlace` before and after the item are in fact the same.
-To get rid of all ``None``, ask a network API to complete the list of stations of this :py:class:`Ride`.
+It can also mean that the :py:class:`TimeAndPlace` before and after the item are in fact the same.
+To get rid of all ``None`` items, ask a network API to complete the list of stations of this :py:class:`Ride`.

     You can use integer indices to get, set or delete single :py:class:`TimeAndPlace` objects which is usefull if you want the first (0) or last (-1).
 But, as explained above, these integer indices may point to another item when the :py:class:`Ride` changes or becomes more complete.

     If you iterate over ``ride.items()`` you get ``(RideStopPointer, TimeAndPlace)`` tuples.
-The :py:class:`RideStopPointer` used as an indice will always point to the same :py:class:`TimeAndPlace` object.
+When used as an indice, a :py:class:`RideStopPointer` used as an indice will always point to the same :py:class:`TimeAndPlace` object.

-    You can slice a :py:class:`Ride` (using integer indices or RideStopPointer) which will get you a :py:class:`RideSegment` that will always have the correct boundaries.
+    You can slice a :py:class:`Ride` (using integer indices or :py:class RideStopPointer`) which will get you a :py:class:`RideSegment` that will always have the correct boundaries.
 Slicing with no start or no end point is also supported.

     .. attribute:: line